 But, us humans, our lived experience, thoughts, emotions, decisions, are notoriously illogical and chaotic – not cut and dry.
 The majority of real insights that I learned in college about the human workings of our decisions, minds, society and world, came from softer science courses like psychology, or liberal arts ones like English.
 And now, it comes from studying history, philosophy, and other liberal arts on my own time.

 Feeling full of abstract concepts, but empty in human understanding and development, is a bit how I feel I left college.
-These abstract concepts can solve problems for us, but they are not centered in the human experience, so at times, they really left me feeling dumb about my lack of comprehension of the real things – politically, socially, culturally, or otherwise – happening around me.
+These abstract concepts can solve problems for us, but they are not centered in the human experience, so at times, they really left me feeling dumb about my lack of comprehension of the real things – politically, socially, culturally, emotionally or otherwise – happening around me.

 The Real Crisis In Humanities Isn’t Happening At College